uQr/cordova-docs/DPS_test/articles/package-and-publish/package-app-built-with-visual-studio.md

 5. Build your app.

-**Tip** For information on how to create the packaging assets for iOS, see the [github documentation](https://github.com/Microsoft/cordova-docs/tree/master/tutorial-package-publish#ios).
+**Tip** For information on how to create the packaging assets for iOS, see the [iOS section in the walkthrough on packaging](../tutorial-package-publish/tutorial-package-publish-readme.md#ios).

 ### To force a specific signing identity